marcelo-ochoa/docker/ols-official/README.md

 	   --name:        The name of the container (default: auto generated)
 	   -p:            The port mapping of the host port to the container port.
-	                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) Option 9099 if you want to control Solr logging level -e ORACLE_SID: The Oracle Database SID that should be used, required parameter -e ORACLE_PDB: The Oracle Database PDB name that should be used, required parameter -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password, required parameter
+	                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) Optional 9099 if you want to control Solr logging level -e ORACLE_SID: The Oracle Database SID that should be used, required parameter -e ORACLE_PDB: The Oracle Database PDB name that should be used, required parameter -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password, required parameter